vimcasts/vimcasts.org/source/episodes/4-tidying-whitespace.md

 entire file then restores the cursor position.
 [Jonathan Palardy][refactor] has recognised that `StripTrailingWhitespaces()`

-> doesnâ€™t do one thing, it does two (useful) things: saving the â€œstateâ€ and
+> doesn’t do one thing, it does two (useful) things: saving the “state” and
 > executing a command to remove the trailing whitespace.

 He suggests refactoring the methods as follows: